How to take Milky Way Photos and other Events in the Sky

 Remember, of course, that the earth is spinning reasonably quickly, so it doesn’t take long before you get motion blur, also known as star trails.

 If you are shooting on a crop sensor, divide that longest exposure by the crop factor.

-I shoot with a Canon 70D, which is a crop sensor, so I divide by 1.6.
-So here’s how it looked for me on my adventure:
+I was shooting with a Canon 70D, a crop sensor, so I divided by 1.6.
+Here’s how it looked for me on my adventure:

 500 divided by 18 = 27.
 27 divided by 1.6 (crop sensor) = 16.875.